oVirt/ovirt-site/source/template/detailednetworklinking.html.md

             'network': 'network name',                      <--- bridge name
             'linkActive': 'bool',
             'alias': <string>,
-            'portMirroring': blue[,red],                          <--- The interface will mirror all red and blue bridge traffic
+            'portMirroring': blue[,red],                          <--- The interface will mirror all red and blue bridge traffic (if no network use empty list)
      }

 Vdsm would implement this using <http://libvirt.org/html/libvirt-libvirt.html#virDomainUpdateDeviceFlags> .